ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 ### Performing a DKG Ceremony

-The `charon dkg` command takes a `cluster_definition.json` file that instructs charon on the terms of a new distributed validator cluster to be created.
+The `charon dkg` command takes a `cluster_definition.json` file that instructs Charon on the terms of a new distributed validator cluster to be created.
 Charon establishes communication with the other nodes identified in the file, performs a distributed key generation ceremony to create the required threshold private keys, and signs deposit data for each new distributed validator.
 The command outputs the `cluster-lock.json` file and key shares for each Distributed Validator created.

 ```markdown
 charon dkg --help